WindomZ/todo/README.md

 # TO:point_right:DO

-> What should i do! :pushpin:
+> What should i do?! :pushpin:

 ## :collision: Repository